facebook/react-native-website/docs/the-new-architecture/landing-page.md

 Today, the New Architecture is considered experimental and we continue to refine backwards compatibility for a better adoption experience.

 The team plans to enable the New Architecture by default in an upcoming React Native release by the end of 2024.
-For most React Native developers, we recommend upgrading to that release to enable the New Architecture.
+For most React Native developers, we recommend waiting until that release before enabling the New Architecture.

 Our guidance is as follows

 - For most production apps, we do _not_ recommend enabling the New Architecture at this time.
-Upgrading to the official release will offer the best exeperience.
+Waiting for the official release will offer the best experience.
 - If you maintain a React Native library, we recommend enabling it and verifying your use-cases are covered.
 You can find the [instructions here](https://github.com/reactwg/react-native-new-architecture/blob/lunaleaps-move-docs-over/README.md#documentation).

 Due to the major refactor, certain conventions and APIs are no longer supported in the New Architecture.
 To improve the adoption experience, the team is currently working with library authors and early adopters to catch these use-cases and provide suitable interop between the legacy and New Architecture.